 Colorado Ear Care offers advanced vestibular testing including:

 Rotary Chair Testing

-Colorado Ear Care has the only rotary chair testing available in Colorado.
+Colorado Ear Care has rotary chair testing available, the same equipment used by Johns Hopkins and Mayo clinic.
 This important test is not often not available due to the expense of the equipment.
 During rotary chair testing, you will sit in a computerized chair and wear a pair of infrared video goggles.
 The goggles record eye movements as you slowly rotate in the chair.
 This test is very helpful in diagnosing and localizing the source of your dizziness or balance issue, specifically targeting the horizontal semicircular canal and the superior vestibular nerve.

 VNG or Videonystagmography is the most used test of vestibular function.
 It utilizes infrared video cameras recording the movement of each eye.
 Eye movement is analyzed during a series of tests to determine if there are weaknesses in the vestibular system, potential central nervous system abnormalities or vertigo that is present when the head is in specific positions.

 A very specific test that provides information about the saccule.
 The saccule is a sensory organ in the vestibular system that is responsible for gathering sensory information to orient the body in space, specifically linear movement in the vertical plane.
 VEMPs are recorded by presenting sound into the ear and measuring the response via electrodes on the sternocleidomastoid muscle.
 The test is quick and non-invasive.